 Many bail bondsmen have transitioned from cash-only to credit card-accepting businesses.
 Understand the risks of the industry and implement a payment solution that complements your objectives today.

 There’s no denying that bail bond merchants are considered high risk by the majority of financial institutions, banks and merchant service providers alike.
-The nature of the job—posting bail for individuals who can’t come up with the money up front—leads to inconsistent revenue and investments that don’t always pay off.
+The nature of the job leads to inconsistent revenue and investments that don’t always pay off.
 For example, someone might agree to pay a bail bond merchant with a credit card, get released from jail, fail to show up in court and never pay the bond bill.
 The bail bond merchant is left with an unpaid debt and little chance of collection.
 Though merchants in this category usually have insurance to avoid taking on full financial responsibility, their insurance rates will increase as these kinds of payouts do.

 BankCard USA’s merchant account application is straightforward and quick to fill out.
 Our underwriters are experienced in the screening process to ensure bail bond businesses are abiding by industry laws and regulations and have a good history of paying outstanding bills.
-While a bail bond merchant following industry best practices would qualify for higher transaction volume caps, lower transaction rates and other account perks, we still partner with those that have struggled in the past and impose safeguards such as rolling reserves and transaction volume caps to protect the partnership, while simultaneously working to help the business improve its performance.
+While a bail bond merchant following industry best practices would qualify for higher transaction volume caps, lower transaction rates and other account perks, we still partner with those that have struggled in the past and in most cases can remove the reserve implemented by other processors.
 Our high-risk experts can set you up with a specialized merchant account, even if you don’t have the best track record.